The Inner Light (Star Trek: The Next Generation): Ressikan flute

 The brass Ressikan flute resembles, and has a similar sound to, a penny whistle or a tin whistle.
 It is considered a lasting reminder of Picard's virtual life on the planet throughout the rest of the series.
-Picard's flute could occasionally be seen in its box sitting on his desk.
-It plays a role in the episode "Lessons" where Picard develops a romantic relationship with a stellar cartographer assigned to the Enterprise, Nella Daren, an accomplished pianist who encourages his musical side and with whom he performs a duet version of the "Inner Light" theme.
+In episodes produced after "The Inner Light", the flute can occasionally be seen in its box sitting on his desk.
+It plays a role in the episode "Lessons", in which Picard develops a romantic relationship with a stellar cartographer assigned to the Enterprise, Nella Daren, an accomplished pianist who encourages his musical side and with whom he performs a duet version of the "Inner Light" theme.
 Earlier in the sixth season, a scene shows Picard practicing Mozart on the flute in the beginning of "A Fistful of Datas".
 It later appears in a deleted scene from Star Trek Nemesis; Lieutenant Commander Data picks it up and examines it while discussing human life with Picard.
 The original placement of this scene was to have been immediately following the wedding ceremony shown early in the film.
 The most recent appearance of the flute is in Star Trek: Picard, in which Picard picks up and observes the item among his belongings at his château.

 A simple recurring theme that Picard plays on the flute was later developed into a full orchestral suite for the 30th anniversary of Star Trek.
 Another tune heard on the flute in "The Inner Light" was incorporated into the opening theme of Star Trek: Picard.